lancopku/well-classified-examples-are-underestimated/README.md

-### This is a repository for the paper of "Well-classified Examples are Underestimated in Classification with Deep Neural Networks"
+### This is the repository for the paper of "Well-classified Examples are Underestimated in Classification with Deep Neural Networks"

 In this paper, we find that the cross-entropy loss hinders representation learning, energy optimization, and margin growth, and well-classified examples play a vital role to dealing with these issues.
 We support this finding by both theoretical analysis and empirical results.